Alxandr/master-thesis/src/chapter-3/mitm.md

    request.
 5. Your computer receives the file requested.

 All of the steps above can be intercepted.
-For traditional software you download this has bad implications, because it can cause you to download virus software thinking it was something else.
+For traditional software you download, this has bad implications, because it can cause you to download virus software thinking it was something else.
 However, binary applications you download can generally mitigate this problem by also giving out a checksum of the software itself (it does require some manual work on the part of the user to verify it though).
-On the other hand, websites is another form of software, transfered as text, and executed by the browser without any regard for whether or not it may be what the user intended.
+On the other hand, websites is another form of software, transferred as text, and executed by the browser without any regard for whether or not it may be what the user intended.
 This means that if we can get the browser to believe that the answer to the request sent to `example.com` is something we made up ( instead of what actually is the answer from the `example.com` server) we can get the browser to do more or less whatever we want it to.
-This means that even if we are using Safe Exam Browser (which is still a browser), and it prevents us from accessing files and folders we have on our computer, and also prevents us from accessing the internet at large, by intercepting the request Safe Exam Browser makes to Inspera Assessment we can get it to do our bidding, instead of what it was intended to do.
+This means that even if we are using Safe Exam Browser (which is still a browser), and it prevents us from accessing files and folders we have on our computer, and also prevents us from accessing the Internet at large, by intercepting the request Safe Exam Browser makes to Inspera Assessment we can get it to do our bidding, instead of what it was intended to do.

-Normally this attack is something that would be called as a Man in the Middle attack and is a well known attack vector against users who try to access websites.
+Normally this attack is something that would be called as a Man in the Middle attack and is a well-known attack vector against users who try to access websites.
 The reason it is called Man in the Middle attack is that it would typically be performed by someone who has access to hardware that is between you and the server you are trying to access.
 See [@fig:mitm] for example.
-For instance, in the request above to `example.com`, if the attacker had access to our router, he could instruct the router to reply to the DNS request for `example.com` with a IP address that he controls.
-Our browser would then happily connect to that IP address thinking it's connecting to `example.com` and take whatever it got sent it's way as what the user wanted to execute.
-Alternatively instead of modifying the DNS reply, he could listen for requests to the IP address that is `example.com`, and hijack the requests by not transmitting them to their final destination, instead replying with his own reply.
-Especially tricky is the fact that the attacker in this case knows the request you made to `example.com`, including any session data or username and passwords you sent with the request, meaning he could send the same request to `example.com`, get back the correct response, modify the response and then send it back to you.
-In this case you would likely have little to no clue of the fact that you did not get what you asked for, because for all intents and purposes you did.
+For instance, in the request above to `example.com`, if the attacker had access to my router, he could instruct the router to reply to the DNS request for `example.com` with an IP address that he controls.
+Our browser would then happily connect to that IP address thinking it's connecting to `example.com` and take whatever it got sent its way as what the user wanted to execute.
+Alternatively, instead of modifying the DNS reply, he could listen for requests to the IP address that is `example.com`, and hijack the requests by not transmitting them to their final destination, instead replying with his own reply.
+Especially tricky is the fact that the attacker, in this case, knows the request you made to `example.com`, including any session data or username and passwords you sent with the request, meaning he could send the same request to `example.com`, get back the correct response, modify the response and then send it back to you.
+In this case you, would likely have little to no clue of the fact that you did not get what you asked for, because for all intents and purposes you did.
 You just got a little something extra as a bonus, normally not visible to you at all.

 ![An illustration of a typical man in the middle attack.
 Made by Wikimedia Commons user Miraceti [@Miraceti].](fig/chapter-3/Man_in_the_middle_attack){#fig:mitm}

 However, this technique is well documented.
-It's existed for years, and the solution to prevent Man in the Middle attacks is fairly simple.
+It has existed for years, and the solution to prevent Man in the Middle attacks is fairly simple.
 We use HTTPS.
 The solution here is two-fold.
-The first part is simple encryption.
+The first part is simply applying encryption.
 By using public key cryptography we are able to encrypt our requests in such a way that an attacker is not able to see what we are requesting, they can also not see the response.
 And although they would be able to modify both the request and the response, since both are encrypted, any modification would result in the request being invalid.
 If a weak encryption is used, it might still be able to modify the requests and responses, but most certificate providers nowdays recommend a key length of at least 2048 bits RSA encryption.
 This means that in practice, tampering with requests is not doable.

 However, just encryption is not good enough.
-It would still be easily doable for an attacker to respond with an IP address he controls to the DNS query for `example.com`.
+It would still be easily doable for an attacker to respond with an IP address they control to the DNS query for `example.com`.
 In such a case, if we only had encryption, our browser would connect to the server controlled by the attacker instead of the one we intended to connect to, and the result would be just as bad.
 However, HTTPS also provides